 So I knew very well what this contract could mean.
-On the new Air Force nuclear missile, it only meant that a few valves and switches would have our logo on them rather than somebody else’s.
+When the new Air Force nuclear missile blasted off, it would only mean that a few valves and switches would have our logo on them rather than somebody else’s.
 But for the company, and me, it meant jobs.

 Jenny understood this too, but she wasn’t happy about it.

 “What am I supposed to tell the kids?” she demanded.
 “They’ve been looking forward to this for a month.”

 “Whatever,” I said.
 “Tell them the truth.
 You can still take them to the game.”